dmbarbour/wikilon/docs/ApplicationModel.md

 Hence, we can evaluate and optimize opaque words, link frozen words, and GC the hidden words.
 Each attribute gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
 We can assume secure-hash resources are frozen and hidden, but not opaque.
 Future values might be assumed opaque and frozen, but not always hidden.

 Representation of these attributes is ad-hoc, subject to de-facto standardization.
 We could add tag fields on a dictionary object.
-Or we might model general policies under `META.GC`... which might be sensitive to tag fields.
-Whatever.
+Or we might represent general policies under a word like `meta_gc`.
+There are a lot of options.

 ## Dictionary Passing or Synchronization